 Order online (double-check that you've selected the correct location) or by phone for curbside pickup or delivery.
 I'm really enjoying the online ordering process because I've learned just how many ways I can customize my beverage.

 15517 Grove Circle N., Maple Grove and 9878 Noble Parkway, Brooklyn Park; 763-657-0919 and 763-762-8104; dailydosemn.com

 Spyhouse Coffee has long been one of my favorite bastions of third-wave coffee culture in the Twin Cities—I especially love their almond cappuccino and cold press.
 They don't charge extra for alternative milks, syrups are housemade, and the exquisite baked goods are sourced from Black Walnut Bakery.

-You do need to order in person—only 3-5 customers are allowed inside at a time (depending on the cafe), stickers on the floor indicate traffic flow and are positioned six feet apart for social distancing, and the payment touch screen is sanitized after each customer.
+All of their six locations are currently open.
+You do need to order takeout in person—stickers on the floor indicate traffic flow and are positioned six feet apart for social distancing, and the payment touch screen is sanitized after each customer.

 Multiple locations; spyhousecoffee.com

-Order online for no-contact pickup or delivery.
+Order online for takeout.
 The online order form doesn't list the specific daily flavors for the baked goods, but you can call for details.
 I especially appreciated how easily you can customize your meal, from your egg preparation to your choice of sides.

 237 7th Street E., St. Paul; 651-224-2300; thebutteredtin.com